jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

-Now there is not vestage of our trust left.
+Now there is no vestage of our trust left.

 **Note:** You might be tempted to simply delete your container, thus removing the API Services Gateway.
 While you can do this, the remote BIG-IP will retain the trusted device certficate for the container unless it was removed.
 It is better to clean up the trust appropriately, or else delete both the container and the remote BIG-IP.

 If you desire, you can also delete the `app1` device group we created from your API Services Gateway.
 If you have gotten this far, you should have the hang of this by now.
 Just find the right iControl REST request to make to remote a device group and issue it against the API Services Gateway endpoint.

-### Exercise #8 - TrustedDevices iControl LX Extension on the API Services Gateway
+### Exercise #8 - Designing a TrustedDevices iControl LX Extension from JSON Schema

-Removing a trusted device fromt he API Services Gateway has a horrible user experience.
+Removing a trusted device from he API Services Gateway has a horrible user experience.
 Adding a trusted device seemed straight forward because iControl REST hid the concerns of the certificate exchange.
 However, the removal process was a mess we shouldn't be exposing.
 How do we fix that?

 **iControl LX extension - for when your own product is too hard for everyone else to use!**